muhammadmohsinnisar/event-companion/README.md

 📅 Event Companion
 Event Companion is an open-source Android app designed to help users scan, save, and browse event schedules.
 With QR code scanning, offline storage, and a clean Jetpack Compose UI, it makes event participation smarter and easier.
+The backend for this app can be found here https://github.com/muhammadmohsinnisar/ktor-event-companion

 ✨ Features
 📷 QR Code Scanner